waldo2188/DatatableBundle/Resources/doc/index.md

 ### # Doctrine query builder

-To use your own query object to supply to the datatable object, you can perform this action using your proper "doctrine query object": AliDatatableBundle allow (since tag 1.2.0) to manipulate the query object provider which is now a doctrine query builder object, you can use it to update the query in all its components except of course in the selected field part.
+To use your own query object to supply to the datatable object, you can perform this action using your proper "doctrine query object": DatatableBundle allow (since tag 1.2.0) to manipulate the query object provider which is now a doctrine query builder object, you can use it to update the query in all its components except of course in the selected field part.

 This is a classic config before using the doctrine query builder: